tylervalentine/mirrulations/docs/development.md

 * **Mongo** - Database used to hold results
 * **Dashboard** - Provides a status page for the system
 * **NGINX** - Routes web traffic to appropriate host (currently only the dashboard)
 * **Clients** - There are multiple instances of the clients.
-Each gets jobs from the work server, downloads the requested information from reguations.gov (using an API key), and returns the data to the work server.
+Each gets jobs from the work server, downloads the requested information from regulations.gov (using an API key), and returns the data to the work server.

 ### Docker Setup